shimaore/tough-rate/router.coffee.md

 * `final_destination` -- optionnally, the modified called number
 * `rule` -- the rule (CouchDB) document

-If the plugin is handling the `entry`, it must return `null`.
+If the plugin is not handling the `entry`, it must return `null`.
-Otherwise it must return a Promise which when resolved returns an array of gateways.
+Otherwise it must return a Promise which when resolved returns an array of (explicit) gateways.
 Gateways are defined using objects containing:
 * `uri`: a full SIP URI indicating where to send the call to (be careful to take `final_destination` into account in this case)
 * `address`: a SIP domain part (will be used to build a full URI using the `destination` or `final_destination`)